mitdbg/scivar/README.md

 # Scientific Variable Extraction Dataset

-Welcome to the repository for the Scientific Variable Extraction Dataset, as featured in our paper "A Dataset for Scientific Variable Extraction".
+Welcome to the repository for the Scientific Variable Extraction Dataset, as featured in our paper "[Variable Extraction for Model Recovery in Scientific Literature](https://arxiv.org/pdf/2411.14569)".
 This repository is structured to provide both the benchmark dataset and the corresponding evaluation results for various extraction approaches.

 ## Benchmark Dataset